-The Compensation Committee determined that alignment on a single measure of performance for the variable cash incentive compensation of our named executive officers combines an important measure of business performance with the clarity of having simple and objective goals provides.
+The Compensation Committee determined that alignment on a single measure of performance for the variable cash incentive compensation of our named executive officers combines an important measure of business performance with the clarity of having simple and objective goals.
 There was also a minimum level of achievement of these targets that had to be met in order for any payout to be made, as well as a cap on all payouts to minimize excessive risk taking, as described in more detail below.

-The following table shows the target bonus of each named executive officer as a percentage of salary for 2021 and 2022.
-In 2022, the Compensation Committee increased the cash incentive opportunity for at target performance for each of Dr. Slessor and Mr. Shahar in order to improve the overall cash position for each role while emphasizing performance-based pay.
-The 2022 total target cash compensation (base salary plus target cash incentive) for each of Dr. Slessor and Mr. Shahar remains below the peer group median for chief executive officers and chief financial officers, respectively.
+The following table shows the target bonus of each named executive officer as a percentage of salary for 2022 and 2023.
+The 2023 total target cash compensation (base salary plus target cash incentive) for each of Dr. Slessor and Mr. Shahar remains below the peer group 25th percentile for chief executive officers and chief financial officers, respectively.

-Named Executive Officers 2021 Target Bonus as a % of Base-Salary 2022 Target Bonus as a % of Base-Salary
+Named Executive Officers 2022 Target Bonus as a % of Base-Salary 2023 Target Bonus as a % of Base-Salary

-Michael D. Slessor 100% 120%
+Michael D. Slessor 120% 120%

-Shai Shahar 70% 85%
+Shai Shahar 85% 85%

-The following table shows the actual 2022 bonus received in relation to the targets for each named executive officer.
+The following table shows the actual 2023 bonus received in relation to the targets for each named executive officer.

-Named Executive Officers 2022 Target Bonus % Payout Achieved 2022 Actual Bonus
+Named Executive Officers 2023 Target Bonus % Payout Achieved 2023 Actual Bonus

-Michael D. Slessor \$612,593 47% \$287,589
+Michael D. Slessor \$660,000 28% \$187,872

-Shai Shahar \$277,865 47% \$131,632
+Shai Shahar \$297,500 28% \$ 84,685

-Since the company did not achieve the financial performance goals established for fiscal year 2022, the actual total cash compensation received by the company's named executive officers for fiscal year 2022 was below target levels.
+Since the company did not achieve the financial performance goals established for fiscal year 2023, the actual total cash compensation received by the company's named executive officers for fiscal year 2023 was significantly below target levels.
 This approach is aligned with the company's pay-for-performance philosophy.